 Principal funding sources have been donations from supporting churches and personal members, and interest and dividends arising from the Corporation's investments.
 A significant proportion of the Corporation's income and expenditure relates to the Gift Aid Scheme under which donors choose to support the ministry of particular churches or other charitable activities that are in furtherance of the aims and objectives of the Corporation.
-This is a significant aspect of the Corporation's charitable activities and during the year income amounted to £438,306 (2014: £401,108) and disbursements to £432,956 (2014: £394,047).

-The income yield achieved on the Corporation's portfolio of investments was 3.3% against a target of 3.5%, and the total return achieved was 0.7% against the benchmark of 2.5%.
-This was partially a consequence of investors' concerns about the Chinese economy and the level of interest rates in the United States.
+This is a significant aspect of the Corporation's charitable activities and during the year income amounted to £445,040 (2015: £438,306) and disbursements to £438,265 (2015: £432,956).
+The income yield achieved on the Corporation's portfolio of investments was 3.3% against a target of 3.5%, and the total return achieved was 9.7% against the benchmark of 12.6%.

 The Corporation does not commit itself to supporting projects beyond the limits of funds that are available, and therefore the Directors confirm that the assets in each of the funds are sufficient to enable the Corporation to meet its obligations under those funds as they fall due.
-The financial position as at 31 December 2015 was considered satisfactory for the purposes of the continuing work of the Corporation.
+The financial position as at 31 December 2016 was considered satisfactory for the purposes of the continuing work of the Corporation.